 - When will I receive my financial aid award?

-- First-Year Students will receive award notifications by the last week in April.
+- Continuing Students - If the March 1 deadline is met, you will receive award notifications by the last week in April.

 - What if I take time off during medical school?

 If you choose to take a leave of absence, please contact your academic advisor and follow up with the Office of Financial Aid.